Abington Sod Installation Services

 Professional Site Assessment & Soil Testing Requirements for Abington’s Glacial Till & Rocky Upland Soils

-A thorough site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination).
-Abington’s glacial till and rocky upland soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to reach the target pH of 6.0–7.0.
-The USDA Web Soil Survey provides detailed mapping of local soil types, drainage, and seasonal water tables.
-Preparation includes removing existing vegetation, rough grading (1–2% slope from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Always coordinate with Dig Safe (811) at least 72 hours before excavation to protect underground utilities.
+A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab for pH, NPK, organic matter, texture, compaction, and contamination.
+Abington’s soils are typically glacial till, rocky, or marine clay, with acidic pH (5.5–6.5); lime (50–100 lbs per 1,000 sq ft) is often needed to reach the 6.0–7.0 target.
+Use the USDA Web Soil Survey to identify drainage and seasonal water table issues.
+Preparation includes removing existing vegetation, rough grading (1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
+Always coordinate with Dig Safe (811) at least 72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

 Sod installation near wetlands or streams in Abington is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), requiring 25–50 ft buffer zones and permits (RDA/NOI) within jurisdiction.
-The Abington Conservation Commission
+131, § 40), requiring 25–50 foot buffer zones and permits (RDA/NOI) for work within jurisdiction.
+Immediate stabilization (within 24–48 hours) is mandated to protect water quality, with tree and root zone protection and MS4 stormwater coordination.
+Sod provides superior erosion control compared to seeding, reducing sediment runoff into Massachusetts waterways.
+Early consultation with the Conservation Commission is advised for permit coordination, environmental impact documentation, and inspection scheduling.

 500 Gliniewicz Way, Abington, MA 02351